GSK-Biostatistics/repfun/README.md

 ## R Reporting Functions Repository

-This repository contains an R package of reporting functions that mimic (HARP) SAS macros for clinical reporting.
+This repository contains an R package of reporting functions that mimic (HARP) traditional macros for clinical reporting.
 The package can be used to generate TLFs (Tables, Listings, Figures).
 See several examples in the <a href="https://gsk-biostatistics.github.io/repfun/">Vignettes/Articles</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>